CiaraLoughrey-scientist/barseq-Leishmania-2025/README.md

 Scripts for the analysis included within the paper.

 Processing folder contains the initial barcode extraction Rust script, used on the raw FASTQ files, and the subseqnent R script for counting the reads and creating the data table for downstream analysis.
+These scripts were developed with Alastair Droop and are also included in his University of York Data Science repository at: https://github.com/uoy-research/fqbarcode alongside further relevant information.

 Barseq folder contains all analysis scripts for the analysis of the barcode counts dataset, covering Figures 2 to 6 and Extended Data Figures 3-7.